barryclark/jekyll-now/_posts/2019-06-23-devkube-part2.md

 ## Wrapping up

 If you've followed me this far, you'll have a working kubernetes cluster in DigitalOcean created entirely from a Python script running on an iPad.
-The scripts are pretty straightforward and the cluster creation script should be adaptible to work with your favourite kubernetes provider.
+The scripts are pretty straightforward and the cluster creation script should be adaptable to work with your favourite kubernetes provider.

 #### The good
 * The cluster creation steps are now automated
 * You can create a working cluster from your iPad or even your iPhone, which significantly increases the convenience factor over `kubectl`
+* You can provision and manage kubernetes using a structured, well-defined and well-known programmming language
 * The configuration provides some ability to debug through retrieving cluster objects and ssh into the cluster
-* You can provision and manage kubernetes using a structured, well-defined and well-known programmming language
 * Further, you might even prefer using the `pykube` functions over `kubectl`, although admittedly the scope is more limited
 * The python code has minimal dependencies and requires no C libraries, making it quite portable
 * ssh access to the cluster is reasonably well secured